apache/beam/learning/prompts/code-explaination/02_io_pubsub.md

        | "Process" >> ParDo(ProcessMessage())
        | "Write" >> WriteToPubSub(topic=output_topic))
 ```
 Response:
-This code reads messages from a [PubSub](https://cloud.google.com/pubsub) subscription `input_subscription` using the `ReadFromPubSub`, processes them and writes the resulting collection to a PubSub topic `output_topic` using the `WriteToPubSub` transform.
+This code reads messages from a [PubSub](https://cloud.google.com/pubsub) subscription `input_subscription` using the `ReadFromPubSub`, processes them, and writes the resulting collection to a PubSub topic `output_topic` using the `WriteToPubSub` transform.

 PubSub is currently supported only in streaming pipelines.

 Reading messages directly from a topic is also supported.
-In this case a temporary subscription will be created automatically.
+In this case, a temporary subscription will be created automatically.

 `ReadFromPubSub` produces a `PCollection` of `PubsubMessage` objects or a `PCollection` of byte sequences.
-Behavior is controlled by the `with_attributes` parameter with byte sequences being the default.
+Behavior is controlled by the `with_attributes` parameter, with byte sequences being the default.
 For more on PCollections see the [Beam Programming Guide](https://beam.apache.org/documentation/basics/#pcollection).

-Processing of the messages is done by the `ProcessMessage` class.
+The `ProcessMessage` class processes the messages.
 This class is a subclass of the `DoFn` class.
-Simplest implementation of ProcessMesageclass could be something like:
+The Simplest implementation of ProcessMesageclass could be something like this:

 ```python
 class ProcessMessage(beam.DoFn):